maubot/translate/README.md

 # translate
-A [maubot](https://github.com/maubot/maubot) to translate words using Google Translate, DeepL or LibreTranslate
+A [maubot](https://github.com/maubot/maubot) to translate words using Google Translate or LibreTranslate (Deepl is also planned)

 ## Usage